 With us today – Peter Conti.
 How are you doing, Peter?

 Peter Conti: I’m doing great, and to all of the Best Ever listeners out there, thanks for joining us today.

 Joe Fairless: Yeah, and a little bit about Peter – he is the founder of Real Estate 101.
 Began investing in 1990, and is based in Annapolis, Maryland.
 With that being said, Peter, do you wanna give the Best Ever listeners a little bit more about your background and your current focus?

 Peter Conti: Yeah, thanks to all of you for tuning in.
-My focus is really on commercial real estate.
+My focus is really on commercial real estate mentor.
 I got started investing in 1990, and at the time I was working as an auto mechanic.
 While I enjoyed fixing cars, it was a lot of fun, it wasn’t gonna really take me financially in the direction I wanted to go… So I got started investing in real estate.
-I’ve done everything from single-family homes, to commercial properties, apartments, shopping centers, land development – all kinds of stuff, actually all across the country.
+I’ve done everything from single-family homes, to commercial properties, questions ask when buying apartments, shopping centers, land development – all kinds of stuff, actually all across the country.
 I had a lot of fun with it over the years.

 Joe Fairless: Shopping centers – do you still invest in them?

 Peter Conti: Currently no. With the changes in the commercial real estate market we’re a little more cautious, unless there is a definitely play on doing like a WeWork type facility, [unintelligible [00:02:34].18] or something like that.
 But the interesting thing is that real estate is always changing.
 That’s one of the things that I love it, and that’s why I’m still involved with it today – it’s always challenging and interesting, even though I’m working on a much smaller basis.
 All I do these days is just basically help out, consulting with a handful of clients.
 But I just love doing deals, and I love looking at stuff, and finding what we call “the deal within the deal.”